Thomas Finan, Ph.D., FSA

 Studies Conference.
 I attended the 2008 conference in Stirling, Scotland, the 2010

-the conference in Rindern, Germany, and the 2012 conference in Denmark.
-All presentations
+the conference in Rindern, Germany, a 2012 conference in Denmark, a 2016 conference

 Publications and Media Placements